Soviet Union national under-21 football team

 The Soviet national youth football team was the under-21 football team of the Soviet Union.
 Before 1978 it was known as under-23 team.
 It ceased to exist on the breakup of the Union.

-Following the realignment of UEFA's youth competitions in 1976, the USSR Under-21 team was formed.
+Following the realignment of UEFA's youth competitions in 1976, the Soviet Union Under-21 team was formed.
 The team had a good record, winning the competition twice, reaching the last four once, but failing to qualify for the last eight on five occasions.

-After the dissolution of the USSR (on 26 December 1991), the senior team played out its remaining fixtures, which were the finals of Euro 92.
-Because the USSR U-21s had, by 26 December, already failed to qualify for their version of the 1992 European Championship, the former Soviet states didn't play as a combined team at U-21 level ever again.
+After the dissolution of the Soviet Union (on 26 December 1991), the senior team played out its remaining fixtures, which were the finals of Euro 92.
+Because the Soviet Union U21s had, by 26 December, already failed to qualify for their version of the 1992 European Championship, the former Soviet states did not play as a combined team at under-21 level ever again.

 Of the former Soviet states, only Russia entered the 1992–1994 competition.
 A total of 15 former Soviet states play international football today; 11 in Europe under UEFA, 4 in Asia under the AFC.